RV weather safety guide: How to survive extreme heat, cold, and high winds

 - The gray tank ice pillar: While “dripping your faucets” is common advice for sticks-and-bricks homes, it is risky in an RV.
 Constant dripping can create an ice pillar in your sewer hose, eventually backing up your plumbing.
 Instead, keep your tank valves closed and use tank heaters or heat lamps to keep the contents liquid.

 - Internal airflow: Open cabinet doors under sinks to allow the RV‘s interior heat to reach the plumbing lines tucked behind the woodwork.
-This is also important to help keep the mold down.
+This also promotes airflow to prevent mold growth in hidden corners.

 Skirting and exterior insulation